9.6.2 The (Plot Details) Data Tab

 The Data tab is available when:

 - The source plot is a box chart displaying the binned data.
 (In the Box tab, select Data, Box + Data Overlap, Box(Right) + Data(Left),Box(Left) + Data(Right), Bar + Data Overlap, Bar(Right) + Data(Left), Bar(Left) + Data(Right), Half Box(Right) + Data(Left) or Half Box(Left + Data(Right) under the Type drop-down List.)

-- The source plot is a histogram or a column scatter plot.
+- The source plot is a histogram, a column scatter plot or a violin plot.

-Data tab for Box Chart or Column Scatter
+Data tab for Box Chart, Column Scatter or Violin Plot

 This group of settings is only available when the source plot is a box chart displaying the binned data or a column scatter plot.

 Select Dots, Bin Bars, or Dots + Bin Bars from the Type drop-down list.
 The Dots option shows the individual binned data points; Bin Bars shows the data in histogram-like style, with bars as the specified bin size.

 Select the Single Block Barplot check box to remove the lines between bins when Bin Bars or Dots + Bin Bars is selected from the Type drop-down list.